Guide

 --yes

-iCloud Mail caps attachments at 20 MB per message.
-Apple's Mail Drop (which absorbs files up to 5 GB) runs only in Apple Mail and at iCloud.com.
-It isn't exposed through SMTP or any public API, so it isn't available from the terminal either.
+iCloud Mail caps attachments at 20 MB per message when you send through Apple clients.
+Apple's Mail Drop absorbs files up to 5 GB, but it runs only in Apple Mail and at iCloud.com.
+It isn't exposed through SMTP or any public API, so terminal workflows should upload large files elsewhere and send a link in the body.

 4. Send from a custom domain or Hide My Email alias